How to Draw Pet Portraits for Money and Start a Business

 That’s how to get started from scratch.

-What You’ll Learn at The Start of Your Pet Portraits Business
+Starting Your Pet Portraits Business

 Use this opportunity to figure out how much time it really takes you to finish a drawing.
 Your family and friends will be forgiving if things take longer than expected.
 This is a learning process, after all, so use this time wisely.
 Now is the time to tackle the teething problems.